 Common side effects include:

 Important Warning: If persistent bleeding, fever over 38.5°C, or severe swelling occurs, immediate medical attention is required.
-Patients with diabetes or on anticoagulants should adjust their medication dosage beforehand.
+Patients with diabetes or on anticoagulants should adjust their medications accordingly.

 Contraindications include: